CeeDee Lamb Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Recent Performances

-- In last week's matchup with the Eagles, Lamb caught two passes for 45 yards (22.5 yards per reception).
+- Lamb put together a 45-yard performance against the Eagles on two catches (22.5 yards per catch).

-- Lamb has 162 receiving yards on nine catches (11 targets) over his last three outings, averaging 54.0 yards per game.
+- Lamb has chipped in with 162 yards on nine grabs over his last three outings.
+He was targeted 11 times and averaged 54.0 receiving yards per game.

 Lamb's Dallas Teammates